octospacc/sitoctt/en/blog/2023-09-15-Mollette-per-Capelli-Colla-e-Sassolini.md

 +++
-Title = "📎 Hair clips, reduced to glue and pebbles" Dates = 2023-09-15
+Title= "📎 Hair clips, reduced to glue and pebbles" Date= 2023-09-15
-Downsync = "/it/posts/Mollette-per-Capelli-Colla-e-Sassolini.html"
-Aliases = [
-  "/Posts/2023-09-15-Mollette-per-Capelli-Colla-e-Sassolini.html",
+Downsync= "/it/blog/Mollette-per-Capelli-Colla-e-Sassolini.html"
-]
+Aliases= [ "/Posts/2023-09-15-Mollette-per-Capelli-Colla-e-Sassolini.html" ]
-Image = "@/Media/Decor/craiyon_182944_small_hair_clip_decorated_with_glitter__worn_on_head__profile_closeup_smiling__anime.webp"
+Featured_Image= "@/Media/Decor/craiyon_182944_small_hair_clip_decorated_with_glitter__worn_on_head__profile_closeup_smiling__anime.webp"
-Description = "Not all my DIY creations are hideous.
+Description= "Not all my DIY creations are hideous.
 This time, to give a gift to both myself and others, I embellish some hair clips, in the first way that comes to mind."
-Categories = [ "DIY" ]
+Categories= [ "DIY" ]
 +++

 {{< noticeAutomaticTranslation it >}}